Deborah-U/Corvees/README.md

 ## 🔨 How we built it

-👩‍🎨 **Designing**: We first brainstormed ideas and made a prototype on Figma.
+👩‍🎨 **Designing**: We first brainstormed app ideas based on what on our own personal experiences and what we thought we needed.
+Led by Deborah, we created a prototype on Figma, with multiple screens and graphics.

-👩‍💻**Coding**: We then used Swift and XCode to bring our prototype alive.
+👩‍💻**Coding**: We then used Mac's XCode to bring our app to life using the Swift language and the SwiftUI framework.

 ## 🧠 Challenges we ran into

+* Finding teammates w/ similar skill sets and ideas.
+However, the GWC Global Team was helpful in bringing our team together. 💭
 * Designing a mobile app on Figma, as it was our first time. 🎨
-* Finding teammates w/ similar skill sets and ideas. 🕐
-* Balancing complexity and simplicity given the time frame
+* Balancing complexity and simplicity given the time frame and our different skill sets. 🕐

 ## 🏅 Accomplishments that we're proud of

-* Completing a project that we are truly passionate about and that can help a lot of roommates, siblings, and grown adults.
+Completing a well-designed project that we are truly passionate about and that can help a lot of roommates, siblings, and even adults. 🌟
-* Despite our challenges we made a project that we're proud of.

 ## 📖 What we learned

-* How to design and make a prototype on figma.
+* How to design and make a prototype on Figma.
-* How to quickly turn the prototype into a working app.
+* How to quickly turn the prototype into a (rough) working app.
 * The importance of teamwork and communication.

 ## 🚀 What's next for _Chore Lite_

+* Implementation of back-end to store user information.
+* Integrating Google Firestore for user authentication.
 * Making a "photo of proof" feature.
 * Making an android version.